HacKanCuBa/passphrase-py/README.md

 ### As a script

-Once downloaded and verified, you can install it with `setup.py install` but I recommend you do `make install` for system-wide installation or `make altinstall` for user-wide installation, as it will create a single executable zip file plus install the man page.
+Once downloaded and verified, you can install it with `setup.py install` or `make package-install` but I recommend you do `make install` for system-wide installation or `make altinstall` for user-wide installation, as it will create a single executable zip file plus install the man page.

+To uninstall, run respectively `make package-uninstall`, `make uninstall` or `make altuninstall`.

 #### Examples of use

 Check the [man page](man/passphrase.md) for more information.

+Generally, you should rely on **Passphrase**'s entropy calculation instead of fixing a desired amount, unless you specifically need some length/word amount.
+The default entropy is 77 bits, and using over 128 bits is a wiser choice on the long term.

 ##### Generate a passphrase of 6 words (default settings)